 - Flexible spending accounts are generally “use-it-or-lose-it” plans with some exceptions

 Understanding FSA accounts:

-- Employers may make a contribution to your FSA but they are not required to
+- Employers may contribute to your FSA, but they are not required to

-- To avoid losing it start using it now or within the grace period if you have that option!
+- To avoid losing it, use it now or within the grace period if you have that option!

 For more than 30 million Americans who have a flexible spending account (FSA), December 31 is not just New Year’s Eve – it’s their last chance to spend their 2018 FSA dollars before they are forfeited to the “use-it-or-lose-it” rule.